 The hidden burden of high blood pressure

-A silent condition like high blood pressure is sneaky.
-It generally doesn’t cause any outward signs or symptoms, and yet it relentlessly causes problems in the arteries, heart, kidneys, and elsewhere.
+A condition like high blood pressure is sneaky.
+You don't feel it, and it generally doesn't cause any outward signs or symptoms.
+Yet it silently damages blood vessels, the heart, kidneys, and other organs.

-High blood pressure — also known as hypertension — isn’t a disease.
+High blood pressure — also known as hypertension — isn't a disease.
 It is a sign that something is wrong in the body.
 In some people with hypertension, the culprit is a narrowing of the arteries supplying the kidneys (renal artery stenosis), or an overactive thyroid gland (hyperthyroidism) or adrenal glands (aldosteronism).
-If these are treated, blood pressure drops back to normal.
-Most of the time, though, no immediate cause can be identified.
-Doctors call this essential hypertension.
+When these are treated, blood pressure drops back to normal.
+More often, though, doctors find no underlying cause for high blood pressure.
+This condition is called essential hypertension.

 Effects on health

 High blood pressure imposes an up-front burden in people who know they have it and who are working to control it.
 It adds to worries about health.
-It alters what you eat and how active you are, since a low-salt diet and exercise are important ways to help keep blood pressure in check.
-High blood pressure often requires you to take one or more pills a day, which can be a costly hassle.
+It alters what you eat and how active you are, since a low-sodium diet and exercise are important ways to help keep blood pressure in check.
+Some people need medication and may need to take one or more pills a day, which can be a costly hassle.

 There are long-term consequences, too.
 High blood pressure contributes to the development of stroke, heart attack, heart failure, and kidney disease.
 In the United States, it directly accounts for about 60,000 deaths a year and contributes to another 300,000.